VicHealth’s MOTION program focuses on creative community interventions which increase physical activity and social connection.

 Cyclists Roll up for valet service

-A fully outsourced mobile service, Roll Up is available for hire by businesses, councils and community groups.
-The service is ideal for event coordinators who are looking to target a cultural and socially conscious market.
+A VIP bike valet service providing cyclists with free, secure and convenient parking when attending festivals and events.
+Roll Up is available for hire by businesses, councils and community groups, and is ideal for event coordinators who are looking to target a cultural and socially conscious market.

 Fever Beach uses GPS technology, cinematic chapters and an original sound score to enliven interactions between visitors and the landscape of Point Nepean National Park.
 As users roam through digital hotspots within the park they can trigger a series of wild, unexpected adventures, heightening their experience of the wilderness they are moving through.